Sti2nd/sti2nd.github.io/_posts/2020-05-23-custom-guess-who-game.md

 ![Norwegian version of the Guess Who game](/assets/custom-guess-who-game/norwegian-guess-who-game.jpg)

-Reading the this text is not necessary to use the [Custom Guess Who game repository](https://github.com/Sti2nd/custom-guess-who).
+Reading this text is not necessary to use the [Custom Guess Who game repository](https://github.com/Sti2nd/custom-guess-who).
 To create your own simply:

 1. Buy a version of the Guess Who game
 2. Find 24 images of people and crop them to their heads